cnerepo/google-analytics-api-client/README.md

   window.clientId = 'yourapp.apps.googleusercontent.com'; // Your client ID
   window.apiKey = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'; // Your API Key

-3. Start your web server and navigate to the `experiments.html` file.
+Then start your web server and navigate to any of the `.html` files in the root.

 #### Usage
 The interface queries the Management API via the Google javascript client.